Bodyless Block Propagation: TPS Fully Scalable Blockchain with Pre-Validation: Technique Details of BBP

 \subsection{Pre-Validation of PPB}

-With the help of TSO and the PPB sychronization scheme (see Section \ref{PPB-SP}), BBP can ensure the majority of the nodes have the same PPB for the pre-validation process.
-In Appendix, we explain how a node performs the block validation in Ethereum.
-Our pre-validation module computes a validation information consisting of three components, as shown in Fig. \ref{pre-validation}.
-The first component $BodyHash$ is similar to the field of $TXs$-$Hash$ in Ethereum block header, which is computed from all the transactions in PPB.
+With the help of TSO and the PPB synchronization scheme (Section \ref{PPB-SP}), BBP guarantees that the majority of the nodes have the same PPB for the pre-validation process.
+Our pre-validation module computes tentative validation information consisting of three components.
+The first component $BodyHash$ is similar to the field of $TXs$-$Hash$ in the Ethereum block header, which is computed from all the transactions in PPB.
 The second component \emph{UnexecutableTxs} is all the transactions that cannot be executed in advance.
-The third component is the \emph{IntermediateState}.
-We explain the second and components below:
+The last one is the \emph{IntermediateState}.
+We explain the second and last component below:

 \textbf{\emph{Un-executable Transactions:}} In Ethereum and most emerging blockchains supporting Turing-complete computing tasks with smart contracts, some transactions may involve the Coinbase address and cannot be executed in advance.
-One example is the MEV transaction that may invoke a smart contract to privately pay tips to the Coinbase address so that it can be sealed into the block as soon as possible \cite{flashbots}.
+One example is the MEV transaction that may invoke an instruction of smart contract to privately pay tips to the Coinbase address so that it can be sealed into the block as soon as possible \cite{flashbots}.
 But for PPB pre-validation, the Coinbase address is not yet known, and therefore Coinbase transactions cannot be executed in advance.
 Similarly, all other transactions affected by the Coinbase transactions cannot be executed in advance.
 For PPB, we need to first identify all the un-executable transactions among the selected transactions.

 We say that two transactions intersect if there is at least one common accessed account between them.
-For example, in Fig. \ref{ExecutionOrder} (a), the accessed accounts of Tx1 are \{A, B\} (transfer 2 ether from account A to account B), the accessed accounts of Tx2 are \{B, C\}, and the accessed accounts of Tx3 are \{C, D\}.
+For example, as shown in Fig. \ref{intersect}(a), the accessed accounts of Tx1 are \{A, B\} (Tx1: transfer 2 ether from account A to account B), the accessed accounts of Tx2 are \{B, C\}, and the accessed accounts of Tx3 are \{C, D\}.
 Tx1 and Tx2 intersect with the common account \{B\}, and Tx1 and Tx3 do not intersect.
-In general, if two transactions intersect, the global state depends on their execution order.
-If two transactions do not intersect, they can be executed in any order without affecting the final global state as shown in Fig. \ref{ExecutionOrder}(b).
+In general, if two transactions intersect, the global state depends on their execution order (e.g., if both Tx1 and Tx2 are packed in one block, to obtain the same global state, they should be executed in order).
+If two transactions do not intersect, they can be executed in any order without affecting the final global state (e.g., as shown in Fig. \ref{intersect}(b) and (c), if both Tx1 and Tx3 are packed in one block, they can be executed successfully in any order).